Here are some common questions about invoices in [me]

-Sent - Order has been placed with a vendor through the MarginEdge platform is open and not completed.
+- Open- Order placed with a vendor through the MarginEdge platform is open and not completed.

-What if the invoice doesn’t match my order?
+What if the invoice doesn’t match what I received?

 1. Cross out the "Qty Shipped" amount and next to it write the correct quantity received, and make a clear handwritten note on the invoice next to that line item to explain the issue (for example, write "return", or "short", or "reject", etc.) You can circle the item for further emphasis, but it isn't required.